Website Mailing LIst Sign Up

 PREPARATION

-For the ‘5 Senses’ Creativity Booster, there is no preparation required other than having the instructions to guide students through the activity (see below).
+No preparation is required other than having the instructions to guide students through the activity (see below).

 INSTRUCTIONS